source-academy/backend/README.md

 [config file](https://github.com/source-academy/tools/blob/master/demo-assessments/templates/nginx.conf).

 If you do this, do remember to point cadet-frontend to port `4001` instead of `4000`

+### ChatKit

+The chat functionality replacing the previous comment field found in assignments is built on top of ChatKit.
+Its documentation can be found [here](https://pusher.com/docs/chatkit).

+If you are using ChatKit, obtain your instance ID, key ID and secret key from your account, and set them inInstructions to that are [here](https://pusher.com/docs/chatkit/authentication#chatkit-key-and-instance-id).

+Internet connection is required for usage.

 ### Style Guide